School of Nursing Information for:

-Bachelor of Science in Nursing
+Bachelor of Science in Nursing (BSN) Program Overview

-Individuals who complete a bachelor’s nursing degree receive training in areas such as communication, leadership, and critical thinking skills, all of which are becoming more important as nursing practice becomes more complex.
+The WKU School of Nursing offers a Bachelor of Science in Nursing (BSN) program that provides training in areas such as communication, leadership, and critical thinking skills, all of which are becoming more important as nursing practice becomes more complex.
 Supervised clinical experience is provided in the hospital departments such as pediatrics, psychiatric, maternity, and surgery.
-In addition to the hospital setting our students receive clinical experience in nursing homes, schools and health departments all leading to a broader knowledge based student nurse.
+In addition to the hospital setting, our students receive clinical experience in nursing homes, schools and health departments, all leading to a broader knowledge based student nurse.

 BSN Program Curriculum